Naidanzheng/DATA-602-Project-1/README.md

 ---
 ## Overview
 The Global Health Observatory (GHO) data repository under the World Health Organization (WHO) keeps track of the health status as well as many other related factors for all countries.
-This object of this project is to choose the critical factors which are more representative, build models by using Regression, and predict life expectancy accurately.
+This objects of this project are to determine the critical factors which are more representative, build regression models, and choose the best model to predict life expectancy accurately.
 ![life.png](https://github.com/Naidanzheng/DATA-602-Project-1/blob/main/life.png)